-For fiscal year 2022, the Florida Education Finance Program funding and the capital outlay revenue assumed at a flat rate in comparison to the current rate per student.
-The teacher salary allocation will continue to be a part of the base FEFP funding.
-A 2% merit increase for all staff was included in the budget.
-All other expenditures are budgeted in alignment with enrollment changes and the school's strategic objectives.
+For fiscal year 2024, the State of Florida continued to include a teacher salary increase allocation of \$1 billion and will continue to be part of FEFP funding.
+An average 5% merit increase for all staff was included in the budget.
+All other expenditures are budgeted in alignment with enrollment changes and the School's strategic objectives.